 interest rate means a rate of interest per annum which is 4% higher than the 10 Year Commonwealth Treasury Bond rate.

+Interim Charges has the meaning given in clause 10.12(e).

-10.12(e)International Service means a regular public transport operation where either the flight’s origin or destination is another international airport located outside of Australia and/or the flight includes Embarking Passengers or Disembarking Passengers that are processed by the Australian Border Force at the Airport.
+International Service means a regular public transport operation where either the flight’s origin or destination is another international airport located outside of Australia and/or the flight includes Embarking Passengers or Disembarking Passengers that are processed by the Australian Border Force at the Airport.

 International Terminal means any terminal which processes a passenger travelling on an International Service.

+International to Domestic Transfer Passenger means a passenger who connects from an international flight to a domestic flight at the Airport.

 legislation means all Commonwealth and State Acts of Parliament, regulations, rules, orders, by-laws, ordinances and any other orders or directions of any government or statutory body relevant generally or specifically to the Airport or aircraft using it.

 MTOW means for an aircraft its maximum take-off weight as specified by the manufacturer or as approved by the Civil Aviation Safety Authority or ASA Deemed MTOW (at our discretion).